Pier45/Losanna/README.md

 - **Phase distribution plots** showing preferred coupling angles
 - **Sound modulation effects** with pre/during/post comparisons
 - **Subject-level reports** with quality metrics and artifact logs
+- **Statistical significance testing** across conditions and stages

-All figures are automatically saved in publication-ready format (high-resolution PNG).
+All figures are automatically saved in high-resolution PNG.

+---

+## Known BUGs

+The bug that are known and should be fixed are:

+- **add_significance_bars_grouped** bar are in the wrong position
+- **Phase distribution plots** showing preferred coupling angles

 ---